CambridgeDH/CDH-cookbook/beginner/python/lesson6-further-loops-and-conditionals.md

     animal = animals.pop(0)
     print('Next animal is:', animal)
 ```
+Let's break this down bit-by-bit:
-First, we have a list of animals.
-The line 'while animals:' looks odd to humans, because it is not a complete statement.
-We can read this as 'while the list animals has something in it:'.
-Python operates by the truth value of statements.
-So, 'While animals = TRUE (the list has something in it), do X.' If 'animals' = FALSE, then nothing is in the list to analyse, and the code would not run.
+In the first line we have a list of animals, as denoted by the square brackets.
+Remember each element in the list must have quote marks and be separated by commas after the quote marks.
+The line 'while animals:' looks odd to a reader because it is not a complete statement.
+It translates to: 'while the list called animals has something in it:'...and then the rest of the code will finish that statement.

+As an aside, it is important to understand that Python operates by the truth value of statements.
+So, 'while animals = TRUE (meaning, the list we called 'animals' has something in it), do specified thing.'
+In the line of code, 'while animals:', the 'true' is implied and the computer runs the program.
+If the list 'animals' had nothing in it, the computer would interpret the situation as 'while animals = FALSE' and the code would not run.

-The second line has what is known as a built-in list method, .pop().
-To get you in the habit of reading Python documentation, read up on this built in function [here](https://docs.python.org/3/tutorial/datastructures.html).
+The second line has what we call a built-in list method, .pop().
+To solidify the habit of reading Python documentation, look at the specs on this built in function [here](https://docs.python.org/3/tutorial/datastructures.html) **before** reading the explanation below.

 Essentially, .pop() works with the data structure 'list'.
 That is why it is specifically called a 'list method'.
-It removes an item from the list.
-Our print function then tells Python to print what was removed from the list.
+It removes an item from the list in order to do something with it.
+Then, our print function tells Python to print the item that was removed from the list.
 And because this is a loop, it does this again and again until nothing is left in the list.
-This is like putting your hand in a bag, and then taking one present out at a time to show the recipient.
-Once the bag is empty, the loop finishes.
+This is like putting your hand in a bag of gifts, and then taking one gift at a time out to show to the recipient.
+Once the bag is empty, you stop.
+Once the program removes the last element of the list, the program stops.

 Now you may wonder why '0' is a parameter in .pop.
 Take a moment to think about how Python counts things.
 We discussed this in the first lesson.

 [hide answer] We put a 0 in .pop because Python is 0-indexed.
 It will remove the 0th element in the list each time the loop runs.

 ### While Loop Breaks
-Consider this scenario: you have a long list of animals, but you only want to list them until you hit 'wolf'.
+Consider this scenario: you have a long list of animals, but you only want to list them until you hit a particular animal midway through the list.
 Fortunately, Python has a method for interrupting a while loop: the loop break.
-It will cause the loop to terminate at a specified point, and the program to run any code that appears after.
+It will cause the loop to terminate at a specified point in the list.
 Let's see an example:

 ```python
 animals = ['shark', 'panda', 'kingfisher', 'wolf', 'jaguar', 'unicorn', 'eagle']